ading2210/chatlink/README.md

  - Has commands to get player count and misc stats.
  - Allows you to run server commands through Discord.
  - Has a customizable status that can display stats.
+ - Can display the server MOTD as an image (will not work for 1.6 and below).

 ### Webhook Setup:
 1. Cd into your server's directory and clone this repository.